Virmak/staf/README.md

 # Stark test automation framework (STAF)

 **STAF** is a test automation framework that makes it easy to write tests in a Domain Specific Language written in JAVA.
-This project contains 2 modules:
+This project contains 3 modules:
 The first module is a library used to interpret and execute STAF scripts.
 The second module is a web API written in spring boot used as a backend for an editor written in angular.
+The third module is an Angular app used to manage tests from a GUI

 ## Getting started